 It seems a bit confusing and with no resolution in sight, but it starts to be a very own characteristic of Solus team.
 They adopt a system or software package that best fits the project, and they evolve it, make it faster, practical and efficient.
 That's what seems to be the case of the new package manager.
-At a time when once again everything is changing for Solus, this is surely another step towards consolidation.
+Once again everything is changing on Solus, and this will be surely another step towards consolidation.

 |The image represents Solus with Budgie Desktop.
 All rights to the image belonging to the Solus Project.
 Source: Solus|

-Why leads me to say, that Solus is a world apart? - Is exactly what I expected to see in a GNU/Linux project, I see on this system.
+Why leads me to say, that Solus is a world apart? - Is exactly what I expected to see on a GNU/Linux project.
 Solus is taking strides with new features, new functionalities.
-I give you an example, the software center doesn't waste the precious time of the user, and makes trivial the simple action to install with just one click, a package or application... - And that, is for sure an achievement.
+I give you as an example, the software center that doesn't waste the precious time of the user, and makes trivial the simple action to install with one click, a package or application... - And that, it's for sure an achievement in the Linux world.

 However, it's not only the software center and its packages, I can also refer the latest driver manager or LDM, and also the continuous adaptation of Budgie Desktop to the real needs of the user ( I am not talking about themes and icons).
 In this particular issue, I mention the attention given to the usability, speed and interaction between what we seen on the screen, and whole processing necessary to run the software.

-With the transition from Gnome to Qt as Budgie's base, we will certainly have more modularity, speed, and why not to say, a more appealing interface that the integration of QT itself allows in terms of design.
+With the transition from Gnome to Qt as Budgie's base, we will certainly have more modularity, speed, and why not to say, an appealing interface that QT integration itself allows in terms of design.

 It's in these small ( big ) differences that put Solus into a category of its own, in a world of its own.